-Because GWA has submitted an application for an improved discharge that consists of construction of a new and extended outfall during the next permit term, EPA has assessed compliance with section 301(h) requirements for the proposed discharge using information on the current discharge, where appropriate and necessary.
-As previously described, the proposed outfall is currently not operating and any monitoring data collected in the vicinity of the proposed outfall reflect only baseline conditions.
-Therefore, where attainment of water quality standards is based on receiving water monitoring (i.e., nutrients, temperature, salinity, and pH), EPA has used receiving water monitoring data from the current discharge to evaluate the impact of the proposed discharge on water quality because any ambient water quality data collected in the vicinity of the proposed extended outfall do not currently reflect the impacts of discharge and because both discharges discharge into the same receiving water, i.e., Tanguisson Bay.
-However, by contrast, where attainment of water quality standards is based on the analysis of effluent data, EPA has applied a critical initial dilution of 200:1 for the proposed discharge to assess attainment of these water quality criteria (i.e., bacteria, toxic pollutants, and whole effluent toxicity) at the ZID.
+GWA's application is based on an improved discharge involving a new outfall discharging farther offshore and in deeper water.
+The new outfall went into operation only in January 2009 so no data regarding the discharge through the new outfall was available at the time EPA did its analysis as described in the TDD (only baseline monitoring data were available at that time) and little data is available at this time.
+Moreover, GWA has not installed a new diffuser on the new outfall as planned.
+Therefore, EPA has assessed compliance with section 301(h) requirements for the proposed discharge using information on the discharge through the previous outfall, where appropriate and necessary.
+Specifically, where attainment of water quality standards is based on receiving water monitoring (i.e., nutrients, temperature, salinity, and pH), EPA has used receiving water monitoring data from the previous discharge to evaluate the impact of the proposed discharge on water quality.
+By contrast, where attainment of water quality standards is based on the analysis of effluent data, EPA has applied a critical initial dilution of 200:1 for the proposed discharge through the new outfall (assuming that the planned diffuser would be installed) to assess attainment of these water quality criteria (i.e., bacteria, toxic pollutants, and whole effluent toxicity) at the ZID.